LirookIAC/Azure-VMs-Configuration-Automation-via-Ansible/README.md

 * **Authentication & Secrets:** For this lab, plaintext passwords are used within the configuration files to quickly bootstrap the environment.
 In a real-world production scenario, secrets would be securely fetched and managed using **Azure Key Vault**.
 * **Code Structure:** The Terraform code is kept relatively flat and straightforward for readability.
 In a production environment, the infrastructure would be deployed using modularized Terraform structures with strict variable formatting and validation.
 * **Network Access:** The Virtual Machines in this deployment are assigned **Public IPs** for direct, easy access over SSH during the demonstration.
 In a true enterprise setup, public IPs would be strictly prohibited, and access would be routed privately via Azure Bastion, VPN gateways, or ExpressRoute.
+* **Images :** The images used for SUSE and Ubuntu are official Azure Marketplace Images which are free and for RHEL a third party publisher Rocky Linux 9 image is used.
+Refer code for more details.

 ## Repository Structure